I don't believe in the existence of

 and they prefer not to discuss it.

-I never had a humanist wedding, because I married a Christian,
+I did not have a secular wedding, because I married a Christian,

 and she wanted a church wedding